 You can apply certificates supplied by Higher Logic to any domain that has been validated.
 Validation requires a CNAME that points at TENANT.connectedcommunity.org (where TENANT is the value found on the Admin > Pages > Sites > Domain Settings page.

-NOTE: To learn more about CNAME and domains, see Higher Logic Community CNAME/DNS Instructions.
+To learn more about CNAME and domains, see Higher Logic Community CNAME/DNS Instructions.

 NOTE: Higher Logic does not provide certificates for "naked" or "root" domains.
 If you want to use one, you must purchase it from a Certificate Authority and add it to the Certificates page in the Admin interface:

-TIP: If you need a Certificate Signing Request, visit csr.higherlogic.com, and complete all fields.
+TIP: If you need a Certificate Signing Request, visit csr.higherlogic.com and complete all fields.

 Steps to generate a default certificate